Blog

 Government building with an accessibility flag on top; a checklist with 'ADA' on the top is on the right side of the building.
 Two stacked books with a raised gavel over it is on the left side of the building.

-In this blog, we’ll examine some of the key web accessibility lawsuit trends in the first half of 2024 — and how you can use these insights to help inform your strategy for digital accessibility in 2025.
+Below, we’ll examine some of the key ADA website accessibility lawsuit trends in 2024 — and how you can use these insights to help inform your strategy for digital accessibility in 2025 and beyond.

-Between 2021 to 2023, the number of web accessibility lawsuits decreased, with filings in federal court dropping from a record 6,304 in the first half of 2021 to 4,081 in 2023.
+Between 2021 and 2023, the number of web accessibility lawsuits decreased, with filings in federal court dropping from a record 6,304 in the first half of 2021 to 4,081 in 2023.

 What’s striking about these numbers is their concentration.
-California led the way in the first half of 2024, with 1,588 ADA Title III filings.
-Close behind was New York (1,106 lawsuits), with Florida, Texas, and Pennsylvania rounding out the top five for ADA lawsuits.
+California led the way with 3,252 ADA Title III filings (a 37% increase from 2023).
+Close behind was New York with 2,220 cases, with Florida, Texas, and Illinois rounding out the top five for ADA lawsuits.

 The lawsuits themselves spanned a range of accessibility issues under both Title II and Title III of the ADA, such as: